 The Bowflex SelectTech dumbbells are also suitable for those seeking a good compromise between usability and durability.
 These adjustable dumbbells are more complex than fixed-weight dumbbells because of their catch and release dial mechanism and the moving plates.

-Each time you finish a set, you are supposed to re-place the dumbbells into their own cradle trays, where you can then select the dials to change resistance as needed.
+Each time you finish a set, you are supposed to replace the dumbbells with their own cradle trays, where you can then select the dials to change resistance as needed.

 By sticking to this simple guideline, many customers have enjoyed the SelectTech dumbbells for years without a problem.